-TOP SECRET

-NOSENKO reported that S.I.
-GAVRICHEV, the KGL Legal Resident in Geneva, was in Moscow on IDY define the period of the agent's visit and that he handcarries have the agent's true rame documents back to Switzerland, where home.
-ROSENKO did not know by an acting what means the valid documentation was passed to the second records show that GAV-RICHEV had met the agent.
-Cia travel records show that GAV-RICHEV went to the Soviet Union from Geneva in September 1961, but they fail to indicate the date of his return.
+Canada Recij NOSENKO reported that S.I.
+GAVRICHEV, the KOR Legal Resident in Geneva, was in Moscow on IDY desire the partod of the agent's visit and that he handcarries the structure rate documents back to Switzerland, where home.
+NOSENKO did not know by what i by what means the valid documentation was passed to the ROSENKO did not think GAVRICHEV had met the agent.
+Cis travel records show that GAV-RICHEV went to the Soviet Union from Geneva in September 1963, but they fail to indicate the date of his return.
 When shown GAVRICHEV's photograph, the date of his return.
 When shown GAVRICHEV's photograph, the date of his return.

-BUTATIY arrived in New York in Nevember 1957 as a translator in the UN Secretation, a position he held intil July 1952 when he returned to Mostow.
-He was identified as a probable KGB officer on the basis of his attivities and another success, and this was confirmed to the head of the middle of the training only known intelligence activity consisted of the part of the training of the second of the part of the training of the activity consisted of the part of the training of the second of the part of the training of the second of the part of the training of the second of the part of the training of the second of the second of the part of the training of the second of the part of the training of the second of the part of the training of the second of the part of the training of the second of the part of the training of the second of the part of the
+BUTATIY airived in Net York in Nevember 1957 as a translator in the UN Socretation, a position he held until July 1952 when he returned to Moslow.
+He was identified as a probable KGB officer on the basis of his activities and an activities, and this was confirmed to the first of the particle of the middle of the part his only known in ellicence activity consisted of the part of the time.

-TOP SEGMET

-by sensitive cources.